alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 ...
 ```

 Again, all the above numbers look good but the most important fact is how they affect our application.
-Here's the latency numbers:
+Here are the latency numbers:

 ```
   "max" : 16028.281,